PG408/6.00.2x/README.md

 # 6.00.2x
 * Learning MITx course 6.00.2x
-* Still don't figure out how to use github
+* I'm tring to figure out how to use github